ballerina-platform/ballerina-dev-website/swan-lake/learn/tools-ides/setting-up-visual-studio-code.md

 ## Installing the Extension

+>**Tip:** If you installed a new Ballerina version recently, you might need to restart the VS Code Editor to pick the new Ballerina version.
+If you are using macOS, press `Command+Q` keys to quit the app and reopen it.

 Follow the steps below to download and install the Ballerina VS Code extension.

 1. Download the [Visual Studio Code Ballerina Extension](/downloads).